Mayo Clinic provides Business Objects, an online accounting software application, for tracking time and expenses within a research budget.

 KL2 Program scholars have up to $25,000 each year to support their research.
-A budget is included in the research proposal and career development plan submissions prior to the July 1 start date for review and approval.
-Funds are available as of July 1 each year.
+Funds are available as of July 1.

-Each KL2 scholar receives a unique posting account unit (PAU) and activity number to track his or her expenses (research activity).
+Each KL2 scholar receives a unique posting account unit (PAU) and activity number to track expenses (research activity).
 Scholars also meet with their finance team quarterly to review budgets.

-For effort certification purposes, it is the scholar's responsibility to charge his or her time to the unique PAU and activity number (effort activity).
+For effort certification purposes, scholars are responsible for charging their time to the unique PAU and activity number (effort activity).
 Scholars should note that activity numbers change each grant year.

 Scholars are also responsible for certifying their percent effort every month, as certification is tracked to verify compliance to the grant.
-If effort certification falls below the approved 75 percent effort (50 percent for surgical specialties), the operations coordinator, program director or both contact the scholar and his or her department chair for corrective steps.
-Failure to maintain the 75 percent effort may result in removal of funding.
+If effort certification falls below the approved 75% effort (50% for surgical specialties), the education coordinator, program director or both will contact scholars and their department chairs for corrective steps.
+Failure to maintain the 75% effort may result in loss of funding.

 Scholars should keep both their research and clinical administrators informed about their responsibilities in the KL2 Program so that their efforts are correctly reflected.
 Scholars having difficulty maintaining the appropriate effort should contact KL2 Program leadership immediately to resolve any time concerns.

-KL2 Scholars' travel expenses are covered for two trips each grant year, up to $2,500 total.
-Attendance at the National KL2 Program in Washington, D.C., is required at least once during the funded period.
+KL2 scholars receive travel expenses of up to $2,500 a year.
+Attendance at the Association for Clinical and Translational Science's Translational Science meeting in Washington, D.C., is required at least once during the funded period.